paulqsims/insight_project/README.md

 # Readme

-- Insight data science project
+- Insight data science project on skincare product ratings predictor and recommender

+- Currently in progress